Prof. Dr. Irene Bertschek (Vice Chair)

 Chair of Innovation, Competition Policy and New Institutional Economics at Christian-Albrechts-University Kiel

-Since 2002, Till Requate has been Professor of Economics in Kiel, where he was Dean of the Faculty of Economics and Social Sciences from mid-2016 to mid-2020.
-His main research specialties include environmental economics, in particular with focus on of incentives for innovation through environmental policy instruments, and experimental economics.
+Since 2002, Dr. Requate has been Professor of Economics in Kiel, where he was Dean of the Faculty of Economics and Social Sciences from mid-2016 to mid-2020.
+His main areas of research include environmental economics, with focus on incentives for innovation through environmental policy instruments, and experimental economics.

 Dr. Requate has won several scientific awards, including the Eric Kempe Prize of the European Association of Environmental and Resource Economists in 2004 and the Best Paper Award of the German Society for Health Economics in 2013.
 In addition to numerous periods abroad (e. g. at the University of California at San Diego, the California Institute of Technology and the University of Wisconsin), Dr. Requate was editor-in-chief of the Journal of Environmental Economics and Management from 2013 to 2018 and associate editor of various other economic journals (e. g.
 European Economic Review, Resource and Energy Economics).

 He has worked as a consultant for the OECD, the World Bank, InWent and various ministries.

 Prof. Dr. Dr. h.c.
 Friederike Welter has been a member of the Commission of Experts for Research and Innovation since August 2022.

 Dr. Welter is the full-time president of the Institut für Mittelstandsforschung (IfM) in Bonn.
 At the same time, she holds the professorship for Management of Small and Medium-sized Enterprises and Entrepreneurship at the University of Siegen.